min69u/Reforestation/README.md

-## How do you know if there’s an elephant under your bed?
-Your head hits the ceiling!
+## Did you hear the news?
+FedEx and UPS are merging.
+They’re going to go by the name Fed-Up from now on.